frenchie4111/frenchie4111.github.io/_posts/2019-01-26-Making-Mini-Dor-Sensors.md

 In order to get the highest possible quality master print, I sent away for it from [3dHubs](https://3dHubs.com/) to get printed on an SLA style 3d printer with 25μm layers heights.
-3 days later my printed arrived in the mail, you can barely make out the layers on this thing.
+3 days later my print arrived in the mail, you can barely make out the layers on this thing.

 {: .center}
 ![Dors new sensor, actual size](/images/minis/master.jpeg){: width="80%"}